OdinsPlasmaRifle/jquery.gavel/README.md

 });
 ```

 You can alter any of the values of the validation rules (message, method, regex).
-To see more details regarding regex and methods take a look at the Gavel source.
+To see more details regarding regex, methods and what else can be changed take a look at the Gavel source.

 Alternatively, you can add additional rules like this: